 [Disclaimer: I work in the neonatal intensive care unit (NICU), so all of my knowledge about travel nursing (and nursing in general) centers around being a NICU nurse.
 Some of the things that I say may not apply to what specialty you are in.]

-Where to Start…
+Where to Begin

-You’ve been a nurse for 2+ years, you still want to start travel nursing.
-Now what?
-Well, now is the time that you need to find a company to work with!
-Lucky for you there are TONS of companies and TONS of recruiters just waiting for you to fill out an online application.
-Unlucky for you there are TONS of companies and TONS of recruiters just waiting for you to fill out an online application.
-Trust me, it can get overwhelming.
-Loads of recruiters calling you all the time to tell you why you should choose them, when you don’t even know the right questions to be asking!
+You’ve been a nurse for 2+ years, you still want to start travel nursing, now what?
+Now is the time that you need to find a company to work with!
+Lucky for you there are TONS of companies and TONS of recruiters just waiting for you to fill out an application.
+Unlucky for you there are TONS of companies and TONS of recruiters just waiting for you to fill out an application.
+Once you put your name and contact information out there into the world wide web, things can begin to get overwhelming.
+Expect lots of recruiters calling you all the time to tell you why you should choose them when you don’t even know the right questions to be asking!

 - What kind of health insurance do you offer, and when will I be covered?
 Some company’s health plans don’t kick in for 30 days into your assignment and some start the day you start work.
 Know what kind of health insurance you need and go from there.